 Have you noticed that TED talks are always 18 minutes or less?

 I can’t recall hearing one statistic in Michelle Obama’s speech, which for any political speech is quite unusual.

-If you want to connect with your audience emotionally as well as intellectually there is no more effective way than doing so by telling them stories, especially personal ones.
+If you want to connect with your audience emotionally as well as intellectually there is no more effective way than doing so by telling them stories.